spiral/docs/database/overview.md

 ```

 ### Controllable Injections
 You might remember one specific feature of [Spiral IoC container] (/framework/container.md) - controllable injections.
 Such feature provides ability to resolve dependency in constructor and method injections based on context parameter.
 Database component support such feature and uses parameter name to resolve database.
-Such ability can simplify our code a lot and makes possible to write controller actions like:
+This ability can simplify our code a lot and makes possible to write controller actions like:

 ```php
 public function index(Database $database, Database $primary, Database $slave)